mehampson/csci-e3-final-project/README.md

 ## Examples

-See the Examples folder for some implementations:
+See the Examples folder for some how to use TestBiker:

 -   basicTesting: A few ways to organize multiple tests in a Node app
 -   customTests: Writing custom assertions
--   webpage: How to use TestBiker for testing front-end Javascript
+-   webpage: How to use TestBiker for testing front-end Javascript, by listening for a custom event
 -   json: Getting a JSON object back instead of printing to the console

 Most of these can be demoed by navigating to their folder and running `node test`.
 For the webpage example, serve the site with `http-server` or your alternative of choice, and visit the page in your browser.